 The job of Cabinetmaker may appeal to those who enjoy activities that involve practical, hands-on problems and solutions.
 They often deal with materials like wood, tools, and machinery.

 Wages for those in a union apprenticeship program begin considerably less than journey-level wages and increase every six months.

-The median wage in 2015 for Cabinetmakers and Bench Carpenters in California was $33,273 annually, or $16.00 hourly.
+The median wage in 2016 for Cabinetmakers and Bench Carpenters in California is $32,613 annually, or $15.68 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Cabinetmakers and Bench Carpenters may receive benefit packages that include medical, dental, vision, and life insurance, vacation and retirement, and limited sick leave.
 Those who are self-employed are responsible for purchasing their own insurance and funding their retirement plans.